Roman and Late Antique architecture

 Craftsmen's quarter

-The areas of the ancient city known as the "craftsmen's and residential neighbourhoods" were largely excavated between the 1960s and 1980s.
-The individual buildings can no longer be clearly recognised on the site today after repeated restoration.
-The majority of the structures are probably simple residential buildings, which mostly consisted of an open courtyard combined with one or more roofed rooms on the ground floor.
-These excavations were also re-evaluated as part of the redesign of the archaeological park.
-The evaluation of the results in Insula C as part of a master's thesis is about to be finalised.
+The areas of the ancient city known as the “craftsmen’s and residential quarters” were largely excavated between the 1960s and 1980s.
+Due to repeated restoration, the individual buildings can no longer be clearly identified on site today.
+Most structures were likely simple dwellings, typically comprising an open courtyard combined with one or more roofed rooms on the ground floor.
+These excavations were also re‑evaluated as part of the redesign of the archaeological park.
+The analysis of the finds from Insula C, carried out as a master’s thesis, is nearing completion.

 Insula C während der Grabung 2020